How to invest $5,000 in Australia today

 Limited growth focus: Companies that prioritise paying dividends may allocate a significant portion of their earnings towards dividend payments rather than reinvesting in growth opportunities.
 This can potentially limit the company's ability to pursue expansion or invest in research and development.

 Real Estate Investment Trusts (REITs) are a type of asset that owns, operates, or finances income-generating real estate.
 REITs pool capital from multiple investors and use that capital to invest in a diverse portfolio of properties, such as commercial buildings, apartments, hotels, or industrial facilities.
 REITs thus offer investors an opportunity to participate in real estate ownership without having to directly buy or manage properties.
 REITs act like a regular share and are able to be bought and sold on the share market.
-You can find popular REITs in Australia available on Stake.

 Pros and cons of REITs

 Income stream: REITs are required by law to distribute a significant portion of their taxable income to shareholders in the form of dividends.
 As a result, they often provide a consistent income stream, making them attractive for income-oriented investors.

 Interest rate sensitivity: REITs can be sensitive to changes in interest rates.
 When interest rates rise, the cost of borrowing for REITs may increase, potentially impacting their profitability.
 Additionally, higher interest rates can make alternative investments, such as bonds, more attractive relative to REITs.
 As seen in recent developments, REITs have underperformed after consecutive rate rises in several regions.

 Professionally managed: REITs are typically managed by experienced professionals who have expertise in acquiring, managing, and developing real estate properties.
 Investors can benefit from the expertise and knowledge of these professionals, who are responsible for making strategic decisions regarding property investments.